-The problem is that, for all the experimentation, there seems to have been relatively little growth in personal vision.
-Despite its exploitation of new electronic technology, "Who Ho Rays," made in 1972, is if anything safer and less inventive than "Mankinda," made in 1957, very nearly at the start of Vanderbeek's career.
+The problem is that, for all the experimentation, there seems to have been relatively little growth in personal vi-sion.
+Despite its exploitation of new electronic technology, "Who Ho Rays," made in less inventive than "Man-kinda," made in 1957, very nearly at the start of Vanderbeek's career.

 But at least one of the re-cent films, "Symmetricks," an elaboration of brilliant white lines and flashes against a black background, made in collaboration with Wade Shaw at the Massachusetts Institute of Technology, is very good.
-And "Poem Field #8," one of several films made together with the computer scientist Ken Knowlton in the mid-1960's, has an agreeable decorative agility that suggests considerable delight in the medium.
+And "Poem Field #8," one of several films made together with the computer scientist Ken Knowlton in the mid-1960's, has an agreeable decorative agility that suggests consider-able delight in the medium.